8.4 Applying the Nursing Process to Bipolar Disorders

 ---|---|---|

 The client may exhibit high risk or impulsive behaviors that could pose a risk of harm to self/others.
 They may experience altered thought processes with poor insight and judgment.
-Consistent expectations help prevent manipulative behaviors and pushing of limits. |
+Consistent expectations help prevent manipulative behaviors and pushing of limits.
+The nurse assists in coordinating care delivery during inpatient care and for after discharge. |

-Structured activities provide security and focus.
-However, avoid group and/or competitive activities because they may be too stimulating and can cause escalation of anxiety and agitation.
-Resting can prevent exhaustion that can result from constant physical activity.
-Physical exercise can decrease tension and provide focus.
-The nurse’s priority is to protect the patient and others from harm.
-Storing valued items protects the patient from giving away money and possessions.
+A therapeutic milieu supports emotional containment during mania and reduces confusion or distress during depressive phases.
+Reducing stimuli may prevent escalation of anxiety and agitation.
+Structured activities provide security and focus, but competitive activities should be avoided because they may be too stimulating and can cause escalation of anxiety and agitation.
+Rest can prevent exhaustion that can result from constant physical activity.
+The nurse’s priority is to protect the client and others from harm.
+Storing valued items protects the client from giving away money and possessions.
 Group therapy can encourage effective coping skills. |

+A therapeutic relationship helps clients feel safe, fosters self-awareness, and facilitates engagement.
+Limit setting and empathy help stabilize mood and improve self-control.
+Structure and control can improve feelings of security for a client who is feeling out of control.
 Consistent limits and expectations minimize the potential for the client’s manipulation of staff and provide feelings of security.
-Clear expectations help the patient experience outside controls and understand reasons for medication, seclusion, or restraints if they are not able to control their behaviors.
+Clear expectations help the client experience outside controls and understand reasons for medication, seclusion, or restraints if they are not able to control their behaviors.
 Listening to legitimate complaints can reduce underlying feelings of helplessness and can minimize acting-out behaviors.
-Distraction is an effective tool with clients experiencing mania.
-Clients may be impulsive and hyperverbal and interrupt, blame, ridicule, or manipulate others. |
+Clients may be impulsive and hyperverbal and interrupt, blame, ridicule, or manipulate others, so personal boundaries must be set. |

 Problem/ Intervention | Rationale |